Package interaction is central to the consumer experience.

-- Sustainable packages that allow convenient on the go useg. resealing mechanisms that retain freshness.
+- Sustainable packages that allow convenient on the go use e.g. resealing mechanisms to retain freshness.

-Do you have sustainability metrics for your packages e.g. product-to-package ratio (a challenging metric due to the competing forces of sustainability and convenience/single use), getting the portion size right (too big and the food spoils before it is all eaten e.g. seniors buying family packs, too small and you are generating too high a volume of waste).
+- Getting the portion size right: Too big and the food spoils before it is all eaten (e.g. seniors looking for smaller portions), too small and you are generating too high a volume of waste.

-No safety issues opening or consuming the product:
+No safety issues opening or consuming the product e.g.

-Label print that all consumers can read with ease:
+Label print that all consumers can read with ease e.g.

-Information that assists the consumer to make an informed choice.
+Information that assists the consumer to make an informed choice e.g.

 Information that makes it easy for the consumer to raise issues or complaints:

-How you handle complaints shows how committed you are to the consumer & quality.
+How you handle complaints shows how committed you are to the consumer and to quality.
 Have you tested your call centre and complaints process to ensure complaints are being handled properly?

 Clear Instructions on use, storage and disposal:

-e.g. Is the product comfortable to grip and hold, what hand size has the product been designed for are two hands needed to carry/pour.
+Is the product comfortable to grip and hold, what hand size has the product been designed for? (are two hands needed to carry/pour).

-Seals that all consumers can open & reseal/reclose with ease:
+Seals that all consumers can open & reseal/reclose with ease e.g.

-Are you supplying into markets where seal tampering could be an issue, do you have tamper evident seals.
+- Do you have tamper evident seals? (are you supplying into markets where seal tampering could be an issue)

-Multiuse seals that reseal with ease and leave no food residue:
+Multiuse seals that reseal with ease and leave no food residue e.g.

 If you don’t have an inbuilt solution for multi-use bags, can you provide a branded clip for re-use?